e3lau/Power_outage_analysis/README.md

 Metric for Evaluation: Mean Absolute Error (MAE) Justification for Metric: MAE is chosen as the evaluation metric because it provides a straightforward interpretation of the average magnitude of errors in the predicted outage duration.
 It is easy to understand and useful for comparing the performance of different models.
 Additionally, MAE is less sensitive to outliers compared to other metrics like Mean Squared Error (MSE).

-## Baseline Model
+## BASELINE MODEL

-For the baseline model, I'll use a simple linear regression model with two features: "POPULATION" and "POPPCT_URBAN".
+For the baseline model, we will use a simple linear regression model with two features: POPULATION and POPPCT_URBAN.
 These features represent demographic and geographical characteristics that might influence the duration of a power outage.
+Given many of the demographics are similar in nature, this is a concise indicator of where some of the characteristics of U.S. States affect Outage Duration.

-Here's how I'll implement the baseline model using scikit-learn:
+Feature Transformation: "U.S._STATE" and "NERC.REGION" are categorical variables and will thereby be encoded using one-hot encoding.
+For simplicity, we will ignore other categorical variables for this baseline model.

-Feature Transformation: Since "U.S._STATE" and "NERC.REGION" are categorical variables, I'll encode them using one-hot encoding.
-For simplicity, I'll ignore other categorical variables for this baseline model.
+Model Training: Simple linear regression model to predict the duration of a power outage based on the transformed features.

-Model Training: I'll use a simple linear regression model to predict the duration of a power outage based on the transformed features.
+The Baseline Model MAE is 48.256.
+See juipter notebook file for methodology

-## Step 7: Final Model
+## FINAL MODEL

 We will improve upon the baseline model by engineering new features, encoding categorical variables, and performing hyperparameter tuning.